raghavendra161/Blogosphere/README.md

 # Blogosphere
-Blogosphere is blog which is product of boredom and  lockdown
+Blogosphere is blogging web-app which is product of boredom and  lockdown